LogoMali Gariani Realty

 • Frito-Lay and PepsiCo research, manufacturing, and corporate offices along Legacy Drive

-Plano ISD schools
+Plano schools

 Skaggs Elementary (K-5)